MetaMask/metamask-extension/test/scenarios/17. settings/advanced/show-test-networks.md

-When I click on the "Show test networks" toggle icon Then the toggle switch should visually indicate to ON When I click on the "Show test networks" toggle icon again Then the toggle switch should visually indicate to ON
+When I click on the "Show test networks" toggle icon Then the toggle switch should visually indicate to ON When I click on the "Show test networks" toggle icon again Then the toggle switch should visually indicate to OFF

 # Scenario: Turning ON "Show test networks" and validate the 'Show test networks' in network selection dialog is turned ON and the test networks are visible